SciTools/iris/docs/src/whatsnew/latest.rst

    ``iris.plot.plot(z_cube)`` will produce a z-vs-phenomenon plot, where before it would have produced a phenomenon-vs-z plot. (:pull:`3906`)

+#. `@bjlittle`_ introduced :func:`iris.common.metadata.hexdigest` to the
+   public API.
+Previously it was a private function introduced in ``v3.0.0``.
+   Given any object, :func:`~iris.common.metadata.hexdigest` returns a string representation of the 64-bit non-cryptographic hash of the object using the extremely fast `xxhash`_ hashing algorithm. (:pull:`4020`)

 🐛 Bugs Fixed
 =============